anas398/glidix_taskmnger/README.md

 >>>>>>>>
 HOME SCREEN(Task manager)
 ------------------------
+-its offline-first design project,
--Added  offline/online status indicator if Online it will show Green color circle in Offline it will Show Red Circle
+-Added  offline/online status indicator if its Online it will show Green color circle in Offline it will Show Red Circle
-Offline AlertBox Will displayed When App in Offline Mode -For new Adding New Task Press Floating Action Button(+) it will show Some Field After fill The field Press Save Button Redirect to
+-Offline AlertBox Will displayed When App in Offline Mode -For Adding New Task=>  Press Floating Action Button(+) it will show Some Field ,After fill The field Press Save Button Redirect to
-HomepAGE , IT CAN Show list of Task with Wave Animation Tasks with approaching deadlines (e.g., within 24 hours) it will display a warning icon

-The task are overdue it Add seperated List section OverdueTask else it will show other task also seperate wave color based on Priority
+HomePage , IT CAN Show list of Task with Wave Animation Task with approaching deadlines (e.g., within 24 hours) it will display a warning icon The task are overdue it Added seperate List section with Error Icon the Head is isOverdueTask , else without overdue task it will show inside Upcoming task with green check icon , if the deadline is within 24 hours added seperate Warning icon also added seperate wave color based on Priority
 Sync task with Firebase Firestore when the app is online ,Only Completed Task move to Firestore

+=========For The delete/edit Task------------- inside TaskManger Page,
+Slide the ListTile from Right to Left it will show edit and delete Button then easy to edit or delete the task